MarinkoBa/Hate-Speech-Classification/README.md

 + functions for downloading and structuring the data from Twitter (including type of Tweet, no hate speech, racism and/or sexism and location of Tweet if available)
 + functions for processing the data (for details of the planned steps of our processing pipeline refer to the section preprocessing)

-The second package is the package src.data, which is meant to contain both Ids of the Tweets that build the basis of our training data and the processed data in form of a csv file
+The second package is the package src.data, which is meant to contain both IDs of the Tweets that build the basis of our training data and the processed data in form of a csv file.
+Furthermore, it should contain the data sets with directly the texts of the Tweets instead of the IDs as csv files.

 The third package is the package src.classifiers (will be added later, when implementing the classifiers), which is meant to be responsible for the following functionalities:
 + Support-Vector-Machine (SVM)
 + Decision Tree Classifier / Random- Forest Classifier
-+ Logisitc Regression
++ Logistic Regression

 Tests for all functionalities will be provided in the separate package tests.

 ### Experiments (so far)

-See Sub Section Tweet Availability in Section Data Analysis
+See Sub Section Tweet Availability in Section Data Analysis.

 ## Data Analysis

 ### Data Source

-As already mentioned in our proposal we are using an exsiting document collection, that can be found here:
+As already mentioned in our proposal we are using an existing document collection, that can be found here:
 <https://github.com/zeerakw/hatespeech>
 This data set contains the IDs for Tweets and annotation for each tweet, whether they contain hate speech or not.